ebenupton/documentation/mmal.md

 *	Supports concurrency
 *	Portability

- (Client side API)
+# MMAL API (Client side API)

-Design goals
+## Design goals

 The MMAL API has been designed to be:
 *	As simple to use as possible
   –	We really wanted to make client code as simple as possible to write.
   –	Even if that meant moving some of the complexity into the MMAL framework itself.
 *	But still be generic enough
 –	To support any kind of multimedia component
 –	Be platform agnostic (to support ARM as well as VideoCore components)